wtk34500000/metube-frontend/README.md

 # MeTube

-<p>This is a MeTube-video sharing website whereregiststered users can search and watch their favorite video through youtube Api </p>
+<p>This is a MeTube-video sharing website where registstered users can search and watch their favorite video through youtube Api </p>

 # Demo
 <a href="https://metube-app.herokuapp.com">LIVE DEMO</a>